-Dates: A completed application must be transmitted and time-stamped at www.Grants.gov no later than 5:00 p.m.
-Eastern Standard Time (EST) on November 10, 2010.
-Applications received after the closing date and time will not be considered.
-Anticipated time for processing awards is approximately one hundred-forty (140) days from the closing date for receipt of applications.
-MBDA anticipates awards will be made with a start date of April 1, 2011.
+Dates: A completed application must be transmitted and time-stamped at www.Grants.gov no later than 11:59 p.m.
+Eastern Standard Time (EST) on January 17, 2012.
+Applications received after the closing date will not be considered.
+Anticipated time for processing awards is approximately seventy five (75) days from the closing date for receipt of applications.
+MBDA anticipates awards will be made with a start date of April 1, 2012.

-Funding Opportunity Description: This Federal Funding Opportunity (FFO) announces the anticipated availability for funding for the MBDA Business Center (MBC) program, and, solicits competitive applications for operators of MBDA Business Centers in the locations specified in the full text of the announcement.
+Funding Opportunity Description: This Federal Funding Opportunity (FFO) announces the anticipated availability of funding for the MBDA Business Center program, and solicits competitive applications for operators of MBDA Business Centers in three locations.
 The services provided will be implemented to generate increased financing and contract opportunities and related awards to minority business enterprises (MBEs).
 In addition, the services provided will assist MBEs to create and retain jobs.

-MBDA intends to award thirty (30) individual cooperative agreements pursuant to this FFO.
-The total award period for each of the MBC projects is expected to be five (5) years.
-Specific locations and funding amounts for the MBC projects are detailed in Appendix A.
+MBDA intends to award three (3) individual cooperative agreements pursuant to this FFO.
+The total award period for each of the MBDA Business Center projects is expected to be four (4) years.
+Specific locations and funding amounts for the MBDA Business Center projects are detailed in the table below and in Appendix A of the full text of the announcement.

 Funding for this program has not yet been appropriated.
-MBDA anticipates a total of \$8.7 million in FY 2011 funds will be available to fund the financial assistance awards for the MBC projects identified in this FFO.
-The Agency also anticipates that \$8.7 million will be available in FY 2012 through FY 2015 to support continuation funding for this project.
+MBDA anticipates a total of \$850,000 in FY 2012 funds will be available to fund the financial assistance awards for the MBDA Business Center locations identified in this FFO.
+The Agency also anticipates that \$850,000 will be available in each of FY 2013 through FY 2015 to support continuation funding for these locations.

-Note: The MBC program is not a grant program to start or to expand an individual business.
-Applications must be to operate a MBC and to provide business consulting services to eligible minority-owned firms as set forth in this FFO.
+Note: The MBDA Business Center program is not a grant program to start or to expand an individual business.
+Applications must be to operate an MBDA Business Center and to provide business consulting services to eligible minority-owned firms as set forth in this FFO.
 Applications that do not meet these requirements will not be considered by MBDA for funding.